 Budgeting helps to turn the general ideas and plans of the management into concrete, goal-oriented plans.
 Each individual and entity is different and may have its own specific needs and requirements.
-Budgeting chalks out the specific actions that are necessary to implement the budget in reality.
+Budgeting chalks out the specific actions necessary to implement the budget in reality by the war of forecasting.
 This is done according to the unique circumstances of each organization.
-It helps to set a direction that leads to a coordinated effort of each individual and each department towards the realization of the common business goals.
+It helps to set a direction that leads to a coordinated effort of each individual and each department towards realizing the common business goals.

-Budgeting is a roadmap of expenditure that can be made according to the available resources or capital in hand.
-It is therefore a means of planning and controlling expenditure, as budgeting provides clear numbers or figures about the amount of money the company has.
+Budgeting is a roadmap of expenditure that the company can make according to the available resources or capital in hand.
+It is, therefore a means of planning and controlling expenditure, as budgeting provides clear numbers or figures about the amount of money the company has.
 Furthermore, budgeting helps to estimate revenue over the budget period.
 It can plan its expenditure accordingly and ensure that it does not overspend or make commitments to spend money that the company does not have.

-Budgeting directs the company’s scarce resources into activities that are in alignment with the organization’s strategic objectives.
+Budgeting directs the company’s scarce resources into activities that align with the organization’s strategic objectives.
 It ensures that the company does not run out of money during the budget period for these important activities.
 Budgeting also helps ensure the proper availability of resources for emergencies as well as future projects.
 It prepares a company well in advance for crisis situations that can come from nowhere.

 Budgeting is an effective tool to help a company reduce wasteful spending.
 It shows which expenditures are not important at the present time and can be postponed.
-Matching available resources with revenue sources often drives management to draw up cost-cutting plans.
-It pushes them to find out ways to improve cash flow, to increase profits, which ultimately lead to higher returns on investment.
+Matching available resources with revenue sources often drive management to draw up cost-cutting plans.
+It pushes them to find ways to improve cash flow to increase profits, which ultimately leads to higher returns on investment.

 A budget becomes a tool to compare the actual results a company achieves over the budgetary period from what was expected or budgeted for.
 The comparison with actual results can trigger the areas and reasons for the deviations to the Management from the planned course of action.
 It can focus on important areas that require immediate attention and control.
 The results will help them assess where they are going wrong.
 Also, they will know if they need to make a change in the current strategy.
 A continuous evaluation of budgetary results will alert management to correct or rectify the path they are on in case of need.
 Also, this will help to minimize the impact of wrong and catastrophic decisions.
 And thus, the management can do enough damage control through constant monitoring and suitable course correction.